Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 For a full feature-by-feature breakdown, see Clickport vs Google Analytics: The Honest Comparison.

 And in October 2025, Google officially killed Privacy Sandbox.
-Third-party cookies stay in Chrome forever.
-The promise of a more private web from the world's largest advertising company was, in the end, a four-year PR exercise.
+Third-party cookies stay in Chrome for good.
+The promise of a more private web, from the world's largest advertising company, turned out to be a four-year PR exercise.

-This matters for the legal analysis because legitimate interest, the legal basis some website operators rely on for analytics, requires a balancing test.
-The visitor's reasonable expectation when browsing a website is not that their behavioral data will feed an AI system that trains advertising bidding models and predicts their future purchases.
-The gap between reasonable expectation and actual processing collapses the legitimate interest argument.
-The Cologne Regional Court reached exactly this conclusion in May 2025 when it ruled Deutsche Telekom's use of Google Analytics violated GDPR.
+This matters for the legal side because of legitimate interest, the legal basis some website owners lean on for analytics.
+It requires a balancing test.
+When someone browses a website, they don't expect their behavior to feed an AI system that trains advertising bidding models and predicts what they'll buy next.
+That gap between what a visitor expects and what really happens collapses the legitimate interest argument.
+The Cologne Regional Court reached the same conclusion in March 2023 when it ruled Deutsche Telekom's use of Google Analytics violated GDPR, upheld on appeal in November 2023.

 20 US states, 12 requiring Global Privacy Control

-While the EU debate gets the headlines, the US is quietly building its own privacy infrastructure.
+The EU debate gets the headlines, but the US is quietly building its own privacy rules.
 As of January 2026, 20 states have comprehensive privacy laws in effect.
-Three new ones launched on January 1, 2026: Indiana, Kentucky, and Rhode Island.
+Three new ones came online on January 1, 2026: Indiana, Kentucky, and Rhode Island.

-Twelve states now require businesses to honor Global Privacy Control (GPC) signals, including California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, and Texas.
-California, Colorado, and Connecticut conducted a joint enforcement sweep in 2025 targeting businesses that failed to honor GPC.
+Twelve states now require businesses to honor Global Privacy Control (GPC) signals: California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, and Texas.
+California, Colorado, and Connecticut ran a joint enforcement sweep in 2025, going after businesses that ignored GPC.

 US state privacy laws: the 2026 landscape